zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 ![](stars.png)

-The next challenge at this point is to make sure the correct number of stars gets filled up whenever a star is hovered on.
+The next challenge at this point was to make sure the correct number of stars got filled up whenever a star was hovered on.

 ## Filling up stars

 Filling up an individual star is easy.
 All you have to do is to change the SVG's fill property whenever the star is hovered in:

 ```css
 .star:hover svg {